-Demonstrating the delivery of the rehabilitation through site visits and through updated aerial photography (indicating presence of peat barriers, elevated water levels and re-wetting).
-Stabilising potential emissions from the site (silt run-off).
+- Demonstrating the delivery of the rehabilitation through site visits and through updated aerial photography (indicating presence of peat blockages and re-wetting).
+This will be demonstrated by a post rehab aerial survey. - Stabilising potential emissions from the site (e.g. suspended solids).
 The key target will be developing a stable or downward trajectory of water quality indicators (suspended solids and ammonia) towards what would be typical of a re-wetted cutaway bog.
 This will be demonstrated by water quality monitoring results.